coleifer/peewee/docs/peewee/sqlite.rst

 kept up to date:

-* **Default** (no ``content`` option): the index keeps its own copy of the text and reads and writes like an ordinary table.
-Data is read or written to the index table like any other table.
+* **Default** (no ``content`` option): the index keeps its own copy of the text, and is read and written like any other table.
 * :ref:`External content <sqlite-fts-external-content>` (``content=Model``):
   only the search structures are stored.
 The searchable text itself is read from the content table on demand, so ``SELECT`` and the highlighting